shrey265/stock_view_application/README.md

 An application to access and manage data from the Bombay Stock Exchange (BSE).
 <br><br>
 **Features**
-* Script to fetch data from Bombay Stock Exchange (BSE) and uploading to MongoDB database
+* Script to fetch data from Bombay Stock Exchange (BSE) and upload to MongoDB database
 * Express API with several routes to query data from the database
-* User Login/Register
+* User Login/Register, User favourites
 * Cache layer
+* Refresh route to update data

 Server is deployed at https://stock-view-application.vercel.app/
 <br>Or setup the server locally